Roadway Moving

 » MORE: How to pack for a move

-Despite the rise of outbound migration, California remains one of the most popular places to move to in 2025.
+Despite the rise of outbound migration, California remained one of the most popular places to move to in 2025.
 While the rising cost of living and climate risks can make finding the right city to call home a challenge, many people are still drawn to the state’s diverse landscapes, strong local economies and vibrant culture.
 The key is finding hidden gems — those affordable, safe cities that many would-be residents have overlooked.

 Roseville, a Sacramento suburb, ranks as the best city to move to in California due to its strong economy, affordability and low crime rates.
 It also has the lowest climate risk among the state's largest cities.